heidingaway/datapeople/Home.md

 type: clock
 ```

-> [!quote] All I can say about life is, Oh God, enjoy it!
+> [!quote] All difficult things have their origin in that which is easy, and great things in that which is small.
-> — Bob Newhart
+> — Lao-Tzu

 ------
 ```widgets